 Taylor Brown grew up on the Georgia coast.
-He has lived in Buenos Aires, San Francisco, and the mountains of Western North Carolina.
-His fiction has appeared in more than twenty publications, including The Baltimore Review, The North Carolina Literary Review, and storySouth.
-He is the recipient of the Montana Prize in Fiction and was a finalist in both the Machigonne Fiction Contest and the Doris Betts Fiction Prize.
-An Eagle Scout, he lives in Wilmington, North Carolina.
+He has lived in Buenos Aires, San Francisco, and the mountains of western North Carolina.
+His fiction has appeared in more than 20 publications, he is the recipient of the Montana Prize in Fiction, and was a finalist in both the Machigonne Fiction Contest and the Doris Betts Fiction Prize.
+He is the author of Fallen Land and The River of Kings; Gods of Howl Mountain is his third novel.
+He lives in Wilmington, North Carolina.

 Barnes & Noble Bookselling Tent